A guided forage exploring coastal spring greens, seaweeds, shellfish, succulents and herbs.

 Over the course of the walk, you will receive expert tuition on how to find, identify, mindfully harvest, preserve, cook and enjoy 30+ wild edibles.
 Highlights include shellfish, seaweeds, coastal succulent plants and maritime herbs.
 This is a fun, informative and truly memorable afternoon and evening.
 Wellies are essential.

 Note: The late timing of this event allows us to catch a very low spring tide which allows us an excellent chance of harvesting razor clams.
+Check out the video I made of doing this with my dog!

 As with all Galloway Wild Foods events, this walk is guided by Mark Williams who has been teaching about foraging for over 25 years.